antaisylvia/Portfolio/README.md

 I provide in-depth analysis and tailored solutions to help you make data-driven decisions, optimize processes, and drive business growth.

 **- ✅ Data Transformation and Data Visualization.**
-I offer comprehensive training programs in data analysis, visualization, and data-driven decision-making.
+I execute and turn datas into usable datasets,make visual representations of data to help people better understand and analyze complex information,process and make data-driven decision-making.

 <!--Section 2: List 3-4 key projects-->